JuliaLang/julia/doc/src/devdocs/aot.md

 ### `jl_create_system_image`

 `jl_create_system_image` saves all of the Julia-specific metadata necessary to later restore the state of the runtime.
 This includes data such as code instances, method instances, method tables, and type information.
 This function also sets up the data structures necessary to serialize the native code to a file.
-Finally, it calls `jl_create_native` to create an LLVM module containing the native code for the methods passed to it. `jl_create_native` is responsible for running codegen on the methods passed to it and merging the resulting LLVM modules into one large module.
+Finally, it calls `jl_create_native` to create one or more LLVM modules containing the native code for the methods passed to it. `jl_create_native` is responsible for running codegen on the methods passed to it.

 ### `jl_dump_native`